 Falklands, South Georgia & the Antarctic Circle with Pati Stucki

-The Ultimate Southern Experience
+The Ultimate Southern Adventure

 February 9 to March 2, 2028

-How This Journey Is Structured
+How This Journey is Structured

 This experience is offered as a dedicated nine-person cohort traveling aboard the Ocean Albatros expedition vessel.
 While part of a larger Antarctic voyage, INCA guests benefit from focused leadership by naturalist Pati Stucki and a shared, wildlife-forward educational approach throughout the journey.
 This structure combines the comfort and capabilities of a modern expedition ship with the intimacy, continuity, and intention of a small-group experience.